php-school/learn-you-php/exercises/hello-world/problem/problem.md

 {{ cli }}

 {{ cloud }}
-Try pressing the `Run` button in the bottom right to execute your program.
+Try pressing the `Run` button in the bottom right corner to execute your program.
 {{ cloud }}

 You should see the word "text" printed out on the console.

-{{ cloud }}
-In the cloud version of PHP School we capture the console out and display it in the browser when you click `Run`.
-{{ cloud }}

 Now you must adapt the code to pass the presented challenge.
-Remember, the challenge was: Write a program that prints the text "Hello World" to the console (stdout).
+Remember, the challenge was: Write a program that prints the text "Hello World" to the console.

 {{ cli }}
 We have created you a file named `hello-world.php` in your current working directory, feel free to use it!